KDE/digikam-doc/image_editor/enhancement_tools.rst

             The Image Editor G'MIC-Qt Tool Running the Various/Custom-Code Filter

-If the filter categories looks like a bit daunting, it's possible to add the most used filters in a favorites list and to apply a color tag using the filtres tree-view context menu.

-The interface of G'MIC-Qt is quite simple:
+The default layout of G'MIC-Qt is quite simple (this can be changed in the G'MIC-Qt **Settings** dialog).
+See below the description of each pane:

     - On the left there is the preview.
 With some filters the whole image is displayed, and with other filters it will be shown a 100% crop detail, depending on the kind of effect that we are going to activate.